 An internationally recognized authority on several different forms of swing dance, Sylvia Sykes has lectured and taught dance workshops all over the world since 1985.
 She has competed in numerous dance competitions, appeared on television, been featured with orchestras such as Glenn Miller, Artie Shaw, and Count Basie, as well as being voted into the California Swing Dance Hall of Fame as well as the National Swing Dance Hall of Fame.

 Sylvia studied Balboa with Maxie Dorf and spent years learning from the greatest Southern California Balboa dancers.
 She was also privileged to study Lindy Hop with Dean Collins, and was a member of his last dance troupe.
 Together with her original partner Jonathan Bixby, Sylvia was a six-time U.S. Open Finalist and two-time Southern California Balboa Champion.

 Sylvia is the driving force behind Balboa all over the world and has been for many years.
-She has played a major role in nurturing the growth of the All Balboa Weekend and we’re proud to have her back for a 9th consecutive year.
+She has played a major role in nurturing the growth of the All Balboa Weekend and we’re thrilled to have her back!

 Check Out Sylvia’s Website: www.SylviaSykes.com